 In February of 2016, Kevin executive produced the debut of Dashub.com in the Powershares QQQ 300 at Daytona International Speedway featuring Rick Ware Racing and past champion driver Jeff Green with veteran crew chief George Church.
 In June, Kevin and Father Gus entered and competed in the 2016 Great Race (Lincoln Highway-California to Illinois) in a fully restored 1967 Ford Galaxie Convertible.
 Teammates included Matt Jackson of the Jackson NASCAR racing family of Southern California and uncles Fred & Denny Cassin.

 In 2017, Kevin signed with veteran NASCAR team owner Rick Ware of Rick Ware Racing as a road course driver for select events.
-For the Save Mart 350 scheduled for Sonoma Raceway, Kevin will drive the #15 Premium Motorsports entry for the Monster Energy NASCAR Cup Series event.
-In the K & N Pro Series, Kevin will drive the #77 for Joe Nava’s Performance P-1 Motorsports.
+For the Save Mart 350 scheduled for Sonoma Raceway, Kevin drove the #15 Premium Motorsports entry in the Monster Energy NASCAR Cup Series event finishing 33rd.

-Again in 2017, O’Connell Racing has entered the annual Great Race campaigning a 1971 LS-5 Corvette with teammate’s former pro baseball player Scott “Dutch” Kimball and Chris Bensabat.
-Bensabat will begin the race as navigator with Gus driving.
-Kevin will take over navigator duties on Tuesday in Bowling Green, Kentucky and compete with his father through the finish.
-The race is from Jacksonville, Florida to Traverse City, Michigan over a period of seven consecutive days.
+Again for 2017, O’Connell Racing entered the annual Great Race running a 1971 LS-5 Corvette with teammates former pro baseball player Scott “Dutch” Kimball and Chris Bensabat.
+Bensabat began as a rookie navigator with Gus driving.
+Kevin took over navigator duties in Bowling Green, Kentucky and competed with his father to the finish in Michigan.
+The race was from Jacksonville, Florida to Traverse City, Michigan over a period of seven consecutive days.